RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/19-PSA.md

 <sup>1</sup> «To the chief Musician on Neginoth upon Sheminith, A Psalm of David.» O LORD, rebuke me not in thine anger, neither chasten me in thy hot displeasure.
 <sup>2</sup> Have mercy upon me, O LORD; for I [am] weak: O LORD, heal me; for my bones are vexed.
 <sup>3</sup> My soul is also sore vexed: but thou, O LORD, how long?
-<sup>4</sup> Return, O LORD, deliver my soul: oh save me for thy mercies ’ sake.
+<sup>4</sup> Return, O LORD, deliver my soul: oh save me for thy mercies’ sake.
 <sup>5</sup> For in death [there is] no remembrance of thee: in the grave who shall give thee thanks?
 <sup>6</sup> I am weary with my groaning; all the night make I my bed to swim; I water my couch with my tears.
 <sup>7</sup> Mine eye is consumed because of grief; it waxeth old because of all mine enemies.